 The stark increase in the enslaved population at Mount Vernon at this time reflected similar trends in the region.
-When George Washington took control of the Mount Vernon property in 1754, the population of Fairfax County was around 6,500 people, of whom a little more than 1,800 or about 28% were slaves of African origin.
-The proportion of slaves in the population as a whole rose throughout the century; by the end of the American Revolution, over 40% of the people living in Fairfax County were slaves.
+When George Washington took control of the Mount Vernon property in 1754, the population of Fairfax County was around 6,500 people, of whom a little more than 1,800 or about 28% were enslaved people of African origin.
+The proportion of enslaved people in the population as a whole rose throughout the century; by the end of the American Revolution, over 40% of the people living in Fairfax County were enslaved.

 Influences from both African and European religious practices can be found amongst Mount Vernon’s enslaved population.
-Some slaves at Mount Vernon participated with local, organized Christian congregations, to some degree.
+Some enslaved people at Mount Vernon participated with local, organized Christian congregations, to some degree.
 Also, Mount Vernon's enslaved community developed at least one spiritual leader from within their own community, named Caesar, according to a runaway slave advertisement from the spring of 1798.

 Further, the enslaved population at Mount Vernon had contact with at least three other Christian denominations: Baptists, Methodists, and Quakers.
 There were also several remnants of religious traditions from Africa continuing to some degree at Mount Vernon, including both Vodoun and Islam.

 In other instances, members of the enslaved community either attempted to or were successful in their escape plans.
-These individuals included Washington’s personal assistant Christopher Sheels, whose plan to escape with his fiancée was thwarted, the family cook Hercules and Martha Washington’s personal maid Oney Judge, both of whom escaped successfully.
+These individuals included Washington’s personal assistant Christopher Sheels, whose plan to escape with his fiancée was thwarted; cook Hercules; and Martha Washington’s personal maid Ona Judge, both of whom escaped successfully.

-In accordance with state law, George Washington stipulated in his will that elderly slaves or those who were too sick to work were to be supported by his estate in perpetuity.
-In December 1800, Martha Washington signed a deed of manumission for her deceased husband's slaves, a transaction that is recorded in the abstracts of the Fairfax County, Virginia, Court Records.
-They would finally become free on January 1, 1801.
+In accordance with state law, George Washington stipulated in his will that elderly enslaved people or those who were too sick to work were to be supported by his estate in perpetuity.
+In December 1800, Martha Washington signed a deed of manumission for her deceased husband's enslaved people, a transaction that is recorded in the Fairfax County, Virginia, Court Records.
+They would finally be emancipated on January 1, 1801.